huggingface/transformers/README.md

 segments_tensors = torch.tensor([segments_ids])
 ```

-Let's see how to use `BertModel` to get encoded inputs:
+Let's see how we can use `BertModel` to encode our inputs in hidden-states:

 ```python
 # Load pre-trained model (weights)